jianmin-chen/cellui/README.md

 * stb_image utilities (`stb_image.h`)

 I'd keep Zig libraries in `modules` - able to be used as a dependency by other Zig programs.
 Everything in `src` is dependent on the contents of `src` or doesn't have a use case isn't well fleshed out for general use case outside the library.

+A few more things are needed at the very least for this to be serious:

+* A scheduler.
+Right now, for example, layout is done in one go.
+It should do a certain amount of tasks in a certain amount of time instead.